 I mean, is there anything cuter than a snuggly kid in their winter jammies?

 Pyjamas make great gifts for cousins and friends too - check out these gorgeous ones at David Jones.

-As cute as the chocolate bunnies are, we all know that fun lasts approximately seven minutes before the sugar crash ruins all the fun.
+As cute as the chocolate bunnies are, we all know that fun lasts approximately seven minutes before the sugar crash hits.

 Rabbit themed toys, like the Rubik's Junior Bunny from Crown & Andrews are a simple solution for long-lasting fun and can be enjoyed for years to come.

 Story-telling and reading is a great way to promote child development and enhances intercultural understanding and communication, and Easter is the perfect time to snuggle in and get reading.

 If you'd still like the idea of a Easter egg hunt, never fear, you can still do it chocolate-free.

 Egg toys like these Growing Bunny eggs make a sweet alternative - pardon the pun.